watilde/npm-report/README.md

 npm ERR!     /path/to/npm-debug.log
 ```

-When you need support after reading [Troubleshooting](https://github.com/npm/npm/wiki/Troubleshooting), this command help you report easily.
+When you need supports after reading [Troubleshooting](https://github.com/npm/npm/wiki/Troubleshooting), this command helps you to report it easily.
 ```
 $ ls
 package.json npm-debug.log